raghukb0110/Customer_Behaviour_Analysis/README.md

 # Customer_Behaviour_Analysis
- Analyze the profile of individual and identify key characteristics
+ This dataset has the purchases of a customer across different timescales and shopping baskets.
+Here I'm trying to analyse it to profile the individual and identify key characteristics.